-(IDEA) says that a child may need special education even though “the child has not failed … and is advancing from grade to grade.”
-Read the
+The (IDEA) says that a child may need special education even though “the child has not failed…and is advancing from grade to grade.”
+Read the IDEA regulations.

 Sample response: Bring a copy of the regulations and share it with school officials.
 “My understanding is that IDEA says kids can be eligible for services even if they’re passing their classes.
 What’s the best way to determine the special education services my child might need because of learning differences?”

 2. “We’re removing a service because your child is getting good grades and doesn’t need it anymore.”

 Just because your child is doing well doesn’t mean your child’s disability no longer exists.
 Your child may need services to continue doing well.
 You can point this out to the school.
 You can also challenge the school’s decision by filing for mediation or due process, which will trigger “stay put” rights.”
 “Stay put” rights prevent the removal of services until the challenge is settled.

 Sample response: “My child needs this service and will fail without it.
 I disagree with this change and am writing a letter to the school asking for mediation.
 In the meantime, my child should stay put with the current .”

 3. “This is a magnet (or charter) school.
 We don’t have IEPs here.”

 All public schools are required by IDEA to provide a free appropriate public education to children with disabilities.
 Magnet schools and charter schools are public schools, and therefore they must provide special education through Individualized Education Programs (IEPs).
 IDEA regulations are clear about this.

 Sample response: “This is a public charter school, and IDEA requires that you provide special education services.
 Now how can we work together to provide my child with these services?”

 4. “We need to try response to intervention before we give your child special education services.”